julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

+Heteregenous in two instances, one is the agnosticism of data, where you flatten artefacts into bits, formats.
+So you have a very diverse arrays of entitites that are on the same level and also thiking of cultural heritage beyond just its materiality.

-"Digital or data-driven affordances" refers to the capabilities and opportunities provided by converting cultural heritage into digital data.
-This allows us to use technology to access, analyze, and interact with cultural elements.
+"Digital or data-driven affordances" refers to the capabilities and opportunities provided by converting cultural heritage into digital forms.
+This allows us to access, analyze, and interact with cultural elements through technologicl means.
 Metadata, Online Exhibitions, you name it.

 Cultural heritage data includes the digitised forms of tangible heritage like buildings and artefacts, intangible heritage such as traditions and music, and natural heritage represented by landscapes and biodiversity.